Lalit1112/obsidian-ai-assistant/README.md

 # Obsidian AI Assistant

-Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [Anthropic Claude](https://docs.anthropic.com/en/docs/models-overview), [OpenAI DALL·E](https://openai.com/product/dall-e-3), [OpenAI Whisper](https://openai.com/research/whisper) directly from your [Obsidian](https://obsidian.md/) notes.
+Simple plugin to enable interactions with AI models such as [OpenAI ChatGPT](https://openai.com/blog/chatgpt), [Anthropic Claude](https://docs.anthropic.com/en/docs/models-overview), [Google Gemini](https://ai.google.dev/gemini-api), [OpenAI DALL·E](https://openai.com/product/dall-e-3), [OpenAI Whisper](https://openai.com/research/whisper) directly from your [Obsidian](https://obsidian.md/) notes.

 The current available features of this plugin are:

--   🤖 Text assistant with OpenAI GPTs and Anthropic Claude models,
+-   🤖 Text assistant with OpenAI GPTs, Anthropic Claude, and Google Gemini models,
 -   🖼 Image generation with DALL·E3 and DALL·E2,
 -   🗣 Speech to text with Whisper.

 ## Latest Updates

 - Claude 4 models and OpenAI o3 / o4 series are now available.
+- **NEW**: Google Gemini 2.5 Pro and 2.5 Flash models now supported!

 ## How to use